ComputerEnterprisesInc/GitHub-Copilot-Fundamentals-100/lab-handouts/lab4-code-refactoring.md

 # Code Refactoring with GitHub Copilot

-## Introduction

 GitHub code refactoring refers to the process of restructuring and improving the quality of code in a GitHub repository without changing its external behaviour.
 Code refactoring aims to enhance readability, maintainability, and performance while reducing technical debt and potential bugs.

-In this exercise, you will participate in a learning or practice activity where your main goal will be to use GitHub Copilot for code refactoring using the C# programming language.
-You will also be generating unit test functions using GitHub Copilot Chat.
+In this lab, you will participate in a learning or practice activity where your main goal will be to use GitHub Copilot for code refactoring using the C# programming language.

-### Task 1
+## Task 1

-1. Install the C# extension in VS Code:
- - Click on the **Extensions** icon in the activity bar present on the left side of the Visual Studio Code window
- - Search for the **C#** extension in the _Search Extensions in Marketplace_ search box
- - Select **C#** from the list of results that show up and **Install**

-2. Look at the example of poorly written C# code in the `poorly_written.cs` file in the `lab-files` directory and analyze it.
-How could this code be improved?
+1. Look at the example of poorly written C# code in the `poorly_written.cs` file in the `lab-files` directory and analyze it.
+Take note of how could this code could be improved.

-Here are a few code-related issues:
+**Here are a few code-related issues:**
 - The code begins with the inclusion of the System namespace for essential input and output operations.
 - It defines a constant MAX with a value of 100 to represent the maximum number of elements allowed.
 - The Sum method calculates the sum of elements in an array.